 It was muggy and overcast with rain in the offing when we arrived at Pistol Creek.
 Wasting no time, we loaded the cart and Walter pulled the cover in; I followed, dragging a few more tipi poles.
 Adding the poles to those Andy and I had set up the previous weekend, we hastily lifted the canvas in place before we hauled the rest of our gear in.
 At least we’d have a dry shelter if the rains came earlier than predicted.

 Andy cut pegs and carved the lacing pins while I got the last load in.
-He also stretched a couple of tarps between some trees at the edge of our clearing, providing a place to stack our gear while I finished pegging down the tipi and hanging the liner inside.
+He also stretched a couple of tarps between some trees at the edge of our clearing, providing a place to stack our gear.
+I finished pegging down the tipi and hanging the liner inside.
 It stayed warm and dry, we were able to set up camp without getting wet.

 Our friend Mike showed up in time to help my brother gather some firewood.
 Mike didn’t stay long, leaving shortly after we finished the bourbon.

 Andy did all the cooking this trip.
 Dinner was bratwurst, beer and salad.
 We roasted the bratwurst on the first campfire we had enjoyed in months.
-There had been no precipitatainon to speak of since winter.
+There had been no precipitation to speak of since winter.
 Heavy rain began falling as we finished eating.
 We kept the fire going all night.